Whipple Mountains: History

 The Mojave people, Cahuilla people, Quechan, and other Native American cultural tribes and groups lived in and traveled through the Whipples for thousands of years.

 Francisco Garcés, the explorer, missionary, and regional "peacemaker" based at Mission San Xavier del Bac had initiated expeditions along the river and surrounding terrain through and past the Whipples in the early 1770s.
 In 1774 he joined the famous Juan Bautista de Anza Las Californias Expedition from "mainland New Spain to the "new to them" Alta California.
 They passed through the range en route to the Needles area and onwards inland, traveling in peace with the local indigenous people west of the river.
-In the early 1900s Wyatt Earp spent his last winters here working small gold and copper mining claims, starting around 1906.
+In the early 1900s Wyatt Earp spent his last winters here.
+He worked small gold and copper mining claims, starting around 1906.
 The nearby townsite of Earp, California on and near those claims was named for him, although his residence actually stands in the town of Vidal, California.

 Currently, portions of the range within and without the Whipple Mountains Wilderness Area are owned by the State of California or private land owners.
 Access to these areas is not by the BLM, but the other owners and agencies.